-The following business groups and business associations were selected as the 2020 Small Business Challenge grant recipients:
+The following business groups and business associations were selected as the first round 2021 Small Business Challenge grant recipients:

 SBC encourages applicants to develop innovative ways to invigorate their commercial areas and business districts.
 This could include, but is not limited to, the following:

 - Neighborhood Tourism/Events Planning – Work with staff from CDD, Cambridge Arts, other City departments, or the Cambridge Office of Tourism to create one-time promotional marketing materials or events around a shared vision for your business district.

 - Placemaking – Work with CDD's Economic Development staff and Cambridge Public Works to install decorative or interactive elements that emphasize the unique cultural or commercial assets of your business district.

 - Technology & Skill Training – Partner with local expert technology and/or skill trainers to build the skills of your businesses and/or local business associations, help increase sales, increase business efficiency, and/or develop online marketing and social media strategies.

 Projects conducted through the Challenge aim to bring a positive benefit to a given community in which businesses, residents, and visitors alike will benefit.
 The following past projects meet grant guidelines:

 - Large, reusable banners for marketing or branding purposes.